When specifying a geoprocessing tool's input feature data, you have the following options:

 If you enter attributes using the Active Template pane, you will need to switch back to the Geoprocessing pane to continue entering parameters or to run the tool.

-Pre-configure interactive input using Feature Sets
+Configure interactive input using feature sets

 - Author a layer with your desired attributes, symbology, and editing templates.